brucou/blog/content/projects/component combinators/ForEach.md

 - `SettingsPropertyName :: String`

 ### Contracts
-- the source configured through the `from` property MUST be found as a property of the `sources` parameter.
+- the source configured through the `from` property MUST be found as a property of the `sources` parameter and MUST be an observable (and SHOULD be an event source)
-- there must be at least one child component
+- there MUST be at least one child component

 # Example
 cf. demo and [tests](https://github.com/brucou/component-combinators/blob/master/test/ForEach.specs.js)